AyushRaje/InventoryManagement-DD/README.md

   - remove_from_cart(customerId, productId, quantity): Removes a specified quantity of a product from a customer's cart.
   - view_cart(customerId): Returns the details of the customer's cart, including products, cart value, and discounted value.

-## Edge Cases Covered
-### 1. Adding Items to Inventory:

-- Adding a new product with an existing product ID updates the quantity and optionally the name.
-- Adding a product with a zero or negative quantity is handled.
-### 2. Removing Items from Inventory:

-- Attempting to remove more items than available in the inventory returns an error.
-- Removing items from a product that does not exist in the inventory returns an error.
-### 3. Adding Items to Cart:

-- Attempting to add a product that does not exist in the inventory returns an error.
-- Attempting to add more items to the cart than available in the inventory returns an error.
-### 4. Applying Discount Coupons:

-- Applying a non-existent discount coupon returns an error.
-- Applying a discount coupon that is already applied to the cart returns an error.
-- The discounted price cannot be more than the cart value.
-### 5. Removing Items from Cart:

-- Attempting to remove more items from the cart than available returns an error.
-- Removing a product that does not exist in the cart returns an error.
-### 6. Removing Discount from Cart:

-- Removing a discount from a cart that does not exist returns an error.
-### 7. Viewing Cart:
-- Viewing a cart that does not exist returns an error.

 ## Testing the APIs
 You can test the APIs using tools like Postman or curl.
 Below are some example requests: